danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 We perform estimation of the parameters in the latent class regression model with covariates defined above, under different computational routines (including our novel **nested EM** algorithm) and compare maximization performance, along with computational efficiency.

-Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we focus on a model with `R=2` latent classes.
+Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we focus on a model with `R = 2` latent classes.

 #### 1. EM algorithm with Newton-Raphson methods (one-step maximization)